 Where is Dawson Community College located?

-The college is situated on top of a bluff overlooking the town of Glendive, Montana.
-There are sweeping views of the eastern plains and an endless blue sky.
+The college is situated on top of a bluff overlooking the town of Glendive, Montana on the edge of Makoshika State Park.
+There are sweeping views of the eastern plains, the Yellowstone River, and an endless blue sky.

 DCC offers courses that are equal to the first two years of study towards a Bachelors degree.
 This is of great benefit for U.S. and international students because it is less expensive, the class size is smaller, and faculty members are more accessible to students.
 Students can complete their first two years at DCC and then transfer to a university to complete their Bachelor’s degree for their final two years.